-Mona Lerch is a self-taught contemporary artist currently residing in Brno, Czech Republic.
+Mona Lerch is a contemporary mixed-media visual artist and entrepreneur residing in Brno, Czech Republic.

 After graduating with MSc in Criminology from London Metropolitan University, she pursued a career in internal security specializing in counterterrorism and hybrid threats while continuing with her creative passion – dancing, teaching and choreographing for one of the most prestigious dance studios in Prague, Czech Republic.

 Her health condition and the complicated birth of her son put a halt to dancing after almost 20 years of experience.
 Craving creativity as a tool for healing from traumatic experiences, she turned her attention to painting.
 Having realized that years spent in a predominantly male field (and once a dream career) didn’t fulfil her creative needs, she took the leap of faith and transitioned to a full-time artist in 2019.

 Embracing the beauty of womanhood, Mona slowly shifted her focus from abstract expressionism to mixed media figurative work exploring body language, the realities of personal and spiritual growth and her intimate journey as a woman and mother living with a chronic condition.
 She highlights the power of shared experiences and invites her audience to engage in conversations about gender roles, societal expectations, polarities and empowerment.